 One example of machines replacing humans is in the fast-food industry.
 Some McDonald’s locations now have computer kiosks where the person orders their food, replacing the cashier.
 They pay at the machine and pick up the food at the counter when it is ready.

 Robots are helping businesses become more productive and utilize the skills of workers already on their team.
-Look for skills that will help your organization remain competitive in the marketplace by speeding up production or delivery.
+Look for technology trends and skills that will help your organization remain competitive in the marketplace by speeding up production or delivery.

 Moore’s Law states that computer processing speed doubles every 18 months.
 This law can be applied to any type of technology.
 The more we know as a society, the more new things we discover.

 The groundbreaking discoveries of today will seem commonplace tomorrow.
 In 2020, we can expect machine learning to increase and automation to touch more and more aspects of our everyday lives.
-However, there are things that will be discovered in the next year and a half that we can’t comprehend today.
+However, some things will be discovered in the next year as technology trends and a half that we can’t comprehend today.